 To the Banner we are indebted for many favors, and long may Bro.
 Colby live to cross swords with the JOURNAL.
-He is an old veteran in the cause, and for past work deserves a monument, and is to-day he and I are not in full secord on some points, still I would say God speed to him and the Banner.
-The great public will judge of the truth, which is probably in the golden mean that neither Journal nor Banner, Denton or Wetherbee have yet found.
-So tilt away, truth will be the gainer.
+He is an old veteran in the cause. and for past work deserves a monument, and if to-day he and I are not in full accord on some points, still I would say God speed to him and the Banner.
+The great public will judge of the truth, which is probably in the golden mean that neither Journal nos Banner, Denton or Wetherbee have yet found.
+So tilt away, truth will be the gainer

 To Bros.
-Colby, Wilson and Day, and all the at taches of the Banner, we have only good will.
+Colby, Wilson and Day, and all the attaches of the Bonner, we have only good will.

-To the Boston Progressive Lyceum, we are grateful for the free use of Amory Hall one eveing, and would ever remember it.
-The Lyceum did not meet our anticipations, and yet the officers deserve great credit for their perseverance, and have doubtless taken the best means of keeping up an interest in it, but to us in leaving out the intellectual drill of class lessons, they have de-stroyed the great benefit to be derived from the Lyceum.
-It is like a Kindergarten with the ob-ject lessons left out.
-Still, to come together and sing and march and have a few recitations, is better than the Sunday School; so since half a loaf is better than no bread, let us not be too critical.
-We had several pleasant meetings with the Spiritual Union.
-This is composed of twenty-five members, and they have for seven years met semi-monthly at the residences of its members for a scance and a social.
-No one admitted but mem-bers save upon invitation.
-It has been a means of drawing the members closely together in friendship, and also of developing several mediums, and is an evidence that Spiritualists can act in har-mony when once the right way is taken.
-We had rare pleasure in those meetings, and would like it if there were more of them to cheer the public worker on his way.
+To the Boston Progressive Lyceum, we are grateful for the free use of Amory Hall one evening, and would ever remember it.
+The Lyceum did not meet our anticipations, and yet the officers deserve great credit for their perseverance, and have doubless taken the best means of keeping have doubtless taken the best means of keeping up an interest in it, but to us in leaving out the intellectual drill of class lessons, they have destroyed the great benefit to be derived from the Lyceum.
+It is like a Kindergarten with the object lessons left out.
+Sull, to come together and sing and march and have a few recitations, is better than the Sunday School; so since half a loaf is better than po bread, let us not be too critical.

+We had several pleasant meetings with the